The Best 50 Things to Do in Edinburgh

 Did you know that Scots dress up on January 1 each year and dip in the sea?
 It’s a tradition I don’t know if I’d dare go on…

-You don’t have to get in the water; you can just enjoy a day at the beach or sunset in Portobello; they say they are the best beaches in Edinburgh.
+You don’t have to get in the water; you can just enjoy a day at the beach or sunset in Portobello; They say they are the best beaches in Edinburgh.

 45. Meet the Newhaven Lighthouse